skjohansen/playground-qy4r63yi/markdowns/interfaces.md

 	void MakeASound();
 }

-// Dog implements the interface IMammel public class Dog : IMammal
+// Dog implements the interface IMammal, to make sure the dog have same behaviours and attributes as other mammals public class Dog : IMammal
 {
 	private int numberOfLegs = 4;